z3z1ma/alto/docs/docs/extensions/evidence.md

 Run `evidence:dev` to run the Evidence dev server.
 This will run the Evidence dev dev command and output the results to the `build` directory.

 Run `evidence:vars` to dump the environment variables used to configure Evidence.dev.
-These must be set in your environment, in your `.env` file, or in your `alto` configuration file.
+These should be set in your environment, in your `.env` file, or in your `alto` configuration file for your appropriate adapter.
+The command exists as a useful reference.